wagtail/wagtail/docs/tutorial/create_contact_page.md

     ]
 ```

+**Note** : For local development, it is recommended to use django.core.mail.backends.console.EmailBackend, which will log emails to the console rather than sending them.
+For production, configure an SMTP email backend to send form submissions via a third-party email service.
+Fly.io does not provide email services out of the box, so you’ll need to set up a third-party SMTP provider like SendGrid.

 In the preceding code, your `FormField` model inherits from `AbstractFormField`.
 With `AbstractFormField`, you can define any form field type of your choice in the admin interface. `page = ParentalKey('FormPage', on_delete=models.CASCADE, related_name='form_fields')` defines a parent-child relationship between the `FormField` and `FormPage` models.

 On the other hand, your `FormPage` model inherits from `AbstractEmailForm`.
 Unlike `AbstractFormField`, `AbstractEmailForm` offers a form-to-email capability.
 Also, it defines the `to_address`, `from_address`, and `subject` fields.
 It expects a `form_fields` to be defined.